Community Standards and Residential Regulations

 At all other times, students are expected to observe “Courtesy Hours” and be mindful to ensure that noise levels do not interfere with or negatively impact other students or the community.
 Courtesy hours are 24 hours a day, 7 days a week.
 If another person asks you to control the noise level in and around your residence, you are expected to comply with the request.

-During reading week and final exam periods “Quiet Hours” are in effect 24-hours.
+During reading period and final exam periods “Quiet Hours” are in effect 24-hours.
 Beginning at 12:00 a.m. (midnight) on the last day of classes through the last day of finals, twenty-four hour “Quiet Hours” are in effect in all residences.

 The University supports students having social gatherings in their residence as long as these gatherings do not create a disturbance to other members of our community.
 The capacity of each house, as determined by fire code, is posted on the Residential Life website, and may not be exceeded.
 Students must take an active role in ensuring that the event does not disturb Wesleyan and community members.
 Students hosting a party in their apartment or house should always consult with floor mates and neighbors when planning the event.
 Any social gathering must comply with the University’s Social Event Policy.
 When residents host a gathering, they will be held accountable for the actions of their guests.
 If guest activity causes any harm to persons or property, both the responsible person(s) and the hosts may be held financially responsible.

 Hosts are expected to be cognizant of noise being generated from their event, and act appropriately in accordance with community standards and expectations.
 Upon receiving a noise complaint, Public Safety will respond to the gathering and inform the hosts of the problem.
 If residents and/or guests fail to respond appropriately to a complaint about excessive noise and a second visit is made by Public Safety, the event will be shut down and the hosts will be referred to the Student Judicial Board.

 Repeated offenses of any of the above community standards may result in more serious consequences,

 including an administratively initiated move to another residential unit.